peritext/peritext/specification/sections/doc-document_syntax.md

 # Template-rendered metadata calls

-Modulo should be able to render metadata-based properties and generated contents into the document.
+Peritext should be able to render metadata-based properties and generated contents into the document.

-This modulo assertion :
+This peritext assertion :
 ```
 ${abstract}
 ```